sonic-net/SONiC/doc/port-fec/fec-auto-determination.md

 ```

 > [!NOTE]
-> 1. In the above use cases, automatically determined FEC mode is saved in running config, user needs to do ```config save``` to save it permanently.
+> In the above use cases, automatically determined FEC mode is saved in running config, user needs to do ```config save``` to save it permanently.
-> 2. For non-DPB use case, in the future, determine-fec module can be further enhanced to integrated with xcvrd, which can be triggered automatically during transceiver insertion, without human intervention.

 ### Dependency
 A new ```optics_type``` field (human-readable type for optics, such as ```100G-DR```, ```100G-FR```, etc) will be added to TRANSCEIVER_INFO table, so that determine-fec module can read it for the non-DPB use case.